gsw91/investing-portfolio/README.md

 About project :

-    - creation of simple web application based on Spring framework to manage shares portfolio
+    - creating of simple web application based on Spring framework to manage shares portfolio